odrivetool

 It is not recommended to transfer the configuration between different firmware versions because variables can get renamed

-will show warnings) or defaults changed between firmware versions.
+or removed (in which case odrivetool will show warnings) or defaults changed between firmware versions.

 After firmware updates it is instead recommended to check the CHANGELOG and manually transfer the settings.